JieSing/ConwaysLife/README.txt

 Other functionality:
 Conways_life_mechanics also contains the following features:
 - Close_boundaries ( -- )
   This word will close the boundaries of the cell map.
-The cell map is initiall set to have wrapped boundaries (torodial surface).
+The cell map is initially set to have wrapped boundaries (torodial surface).
 - Open_boundaries ( -- )
   This word will open the boundaries of the cell map.
-The cell map is initiall set to have wrapped boundaries (torodial surface).
+The cell map is initially set to have wrapped boundaries (torodial surface).
 - Make_array_file ( -- )
   This word will save the current_array into a text file.
 This word is useful for creating known_pattern cell maps.